 Labrador Retrievers with aortic stenosis have acquired the disease at birth.
-However, there are also dogs who suffer from the disease as caused by inflammation on the lining of the heart.
+However, there are also dogs who suffer from the disease caused by inflammation in the lining of the heart.

 Symptoms of Aortic Stenosis in Labrador Retrievers

 There is still an ongoing controversy regarding the right treatment or methods to cure aortic stenosis.
 However, it is agreed that treatments and therapies should focus more on reducing the complications that will worsen the effects of the existing defects.
-Often times, the situation may call for an open heart surgery to treat or replace the defective valve.
-But the prognosis may still not be worth the health benefit of your dog.
+Oftentimes, the situation may call for open-heart surgery to treat or replace the defective valve.
+But the prognosis may still not be worth the health benefit to your dog.
 On the other hand, the catherization or the widening of the vessels also gives the same prognosis and may not guarantee survival advantages.
 Dogs with this disease are provided with antibiotics to prevent the risk of developing heart infections.